-National estimates presented in the USFA's Topical Fire Report Series (Volume 18) are based on 2013 to 2015 NFIRS data, structure fire-loss estimates from 2013 to 2015 NFPA's annual surveys, and 2013 to 2015 USFA's building fire-loss estimates.
+National estimates presented in the USFA's Topical Fire Report Series (Volume 19) are based on NFIRS data from 2014 to 2016, the NFPA's annual surveys of structure fire-loss estimates from 2014 to 2016, and the USFA's building fire-loss estimates from 2014 to 2016.

-Overall estimates of the fire problem come from the NFPA's annual Survey of Fire Departments for U.S. Fire Experience.7 As previously noted, this survey produces national-level summary estimates on fire-loss statistics (the total numbers of reported fires, fire deaths, fire injuries and direct dollar loss), as well as summary estimates of fires and losses by major incident types (i.e., structure, vehicle, outside and other).
-The summary estimates by major incident type are further broken down to the next tier (e.g., residential structures, highway vehicles and the like).
+Overall estimates of the fire problem come from the NFPA's annual Survey of Fire Departments for U.S. Fire Experience.
+As previously noted, this survey produces national-level summary estimates on fire-loss statistics (the total numbers of reported fires, fire deaths, fire injuries and direct dollar loss), as well as summary estimates of fires and losses by major incident types (i.e., structure, vehicle, outside and other).
+The summary estimates by major incident type are further broken down to the next tier (e.g., residential structures, highway vehicles, and the like).
 The raw NFPA survey data is not available to the public, the USFA or various other national fire data analysts.